flucto-gmbh/motion-sensor-box/doc/system-setup.md

 ### StromPi3

 Power is managed by the [strompi3](https://strompi.joy-it.net/strompi-family), an embedded USV.
 The strompi3 needs to be put into "serialless mode" to prevent serial communication breakdown of the pi with the LoRa board.
-To do so, use the config script: `lib/strompi3/Python-Scripts/Config Scripts only main Version/V1.72/Config Script ohne GUI/strompi_config.py`
+To do so, use the config script: `scripts/strompi3/strompi_config.py`

+Upon first boot, configure the strompi3 such that all options except the serialless mode are disabled.
+Reboot.

+Then, on every boot, first start the serialless mode via the script `scripts/strompi3/start_serialless.py`.
+Afterwards, the serial connection can be used by the lora board.

+To power off, first stop the lora service (e.g. `sudo systemctl stop msb-lora.service`), disable serialless mode via `scripts/strompi3/stop_serialless.py` and then power off via `scripts/strompi3/poweroff.py`.